 The pistol loadout was always a good topic to write about.
-There are a lot of theories on how to properly set up your pistol and there is an interesting set up of the former Delta Force operative who described it in an article published at Loadoutroom.
+There are many theories on setting up your pistol properly—an interesting setup of the former Delta Force operative described in an article was published at Loadoutroom.

-Down below read the full loadout of the former Delta Force operative:
+Down below read the full loadout of the former Delta Force operator:

 - Flared magazine well; this allows for seating magazines that are sloppily introduced in haste into the well.

-- Trouser clip holds the weapon secure to the trousers for appendix carry and others; a mod that I consider to be the lowest profile “holster” possible.
+- The trouser clip holds the weapon secure to the trousers for appendix carry and others; a mod that I consider to be the lowest profile “holster” possible.

 - Raised slide stop facilitates the release of the slide for fast reloads while wearing contact gloves.